niels-2005/RottenBot_ExpTracking/README.md

 ## 🎯 Overview

 This repository provides a framework for training, evaluating, and tracking deep learning models for image classification.
-While the current implementation focuses on detecting healthy vs. rotten fruits and vegetables (28 classes) with TensorFlow/Keras, the architecture is designed to be easily extensible for:
+While the current implementation focuses on detecting healthy vs. rotten fruits and vegetables (28 classes) with TensorFlow/Keras, the architecture is designed to be easily extensible and reusable for:

 - **PyTorch-based training pipelines**
 - **Scikit-learn models**